People who are treated as workers

-From 6 April employers have discretionary powers to not enrol Directors or those with protection from the LTA charge.
+Since 6 April 2016 employers have discretionary powers to not enrol directors or those with protection from the lifetime allowance charge.

 A: Each employer will be required to fulfil their employer duties separately, ignoring any other employment or earnings that the worker has.

 A: Directors of a company are not treated as workers for the employer duties, unless:

 So if Josh doesn't have a contract of employment to work for the company, he won't be treated as a worker, even if he takes on other workers who will be covered by the employer duties.
 If he does have a contract to work for the company, he still won't be treated as a worker unless he takes on another worker.
 In this case, both Josh and the other person would be treated as workers.

 A. Employers have a duty to assess their workforce to identify the types of worker they employ and the duties they'll have to carry out.
 For a maximum of three months employers have the option to defer:

 This allows employers to smooth the administration of their employer duties and align it with their existing business processes.
 For example, they can use deferment to: